 Abstract.
 Paul J. Crutzen was a brilliant scientist and a pioneer in atmospheric sciences.
 But at the same time, he was a kindhearted, humorous and pleasant person.
 He had lots of empathy for the private lives of colleagues and students and he had always time for his family.
-The idea of this contribution is to report a few anecdotes on Paul's life, which were contributed by

-5 friends and colleagues.
-Taken together these anecdotes should shed some light on the person Paul Crutzen, which is perhaps obscured only reservisione, when rocusing on his (many) scientific achievements.
+The idea of this contribution is to report a few anecdotes on Paul's life, which were contributed by friends and colleagues.
+Taken together these anecdotes should shed some light on the person Paul Crutzen, which is perhaps less visible, when focusing on his (many) scientific achievements.